iifl-logo

 Another expectation is that the standard deduction may be increased from the current ₹75,000 in the NTR to ₹1.25 lakhs; to put them at par with equity capital gains tax.

-• TIME TO SIMPLIFY AND RATIONALIZE TDS RATES
+• SIMPLIFYING AND RATIONALIZING TDS RATES

 One way would be to not charge TDS, where GST has already been paid on the transaction, since there is already an audit trail.
 Secondly, the number of slabs can be reduced to just 2 slabs of 5% and 10%, so that the TDS process can be substantially simplified.

-• GIVE TAXPAYERS RELIEF ON REFUND DELAYS
+• PROVIDING RELIEF TO TAXPAYERS ON REFUND DELAYS

 One demand has been that the government pay the same rate of interest on delayed refunds as they charge on delayed tax payments.
 While that looks an interesting suggestion, the cost implications for the government would be too heavy.